OpenIDC/mod_auth_openidc/README.md

 mod_auth_openidc
 ================

-*mod_auth_openidc* is an authentication and authorization module for the Apache 2.x HTTP server that implements the OpenID Connect Relying Party functionality.
+*mod_auth_openidc* is a certified authentication and authorization module for the Apache 2.x HTTP server that implements the OpenID Connect Relying Party functionality.

 Overview